 Papers are refereed in the usual way.
 We aim to return editorial decisions to authors within 3 months of submission.

 Articles are published shortly after being accepted, usually within a week.

 Open Access Policy

-This journal provides open access to all of it content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+Stochastic Systems provides open access to all of its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 Such access is associated with increased readership and increased citation of an author's work.
-For more information on this approach, see the Public Knowledge Project, which has designed this system to improve the scholarly and public quality of research, and which freely distributes the journal system as well as other software to support the open access publishing of scholarly resources.
+For more information see the Public Knowledge Project https://pkp.sfu.ca, which has designed this system to improve the scholarly and public quality of research, and which freely distributes the journal system as well as other software to support the open access publishing of scholarly resources.